Chateau Lascombes

 1971 Lascombes 93p

 Tasted in October 2019.
-A splendid nose of ripe blackcurrants, lovely complexity and structure, deliciously fruity finish.
-A lot of style and finesse here.
+A splendid nose of ripe blackcurrants, lovely complexity and structure, and deliciously fruity finish.
+There is a lot of style and finesse here.
 Classy wine from Margaux commune at its peak.

 1970 Lascombes 93p